What sellers must know about allowed overlays, banned elements, automated removals… and how to brand safely.

 - A model holding a branded tag in real life

-As long as the branding physically exists in the shot, it’s safe.
+As long as the branding physically exists in the photographed scene and is not added digitally, it is generally allowed.

 eBay is stricter on gallery images.